 Reportorial requirements in the real estate appraisal industry have also increased following the most recent market collapse.
 Reports these days are twice as long (at least) as the same reports prior to 2007, despite advancements in technology.
 Appraisal liability has likewise escalated since 2007.
 Real estate appraisers have, sadly, increasingly become targets for lawsuits when homeowners fail to pay their mortgages.

 And then there’s the fact that it is now more difficult to become a real estate appraiser than ever before.
 To make money in this profession, one must at least be Certified Residential and possess a bachelor’s degree plus 2,500 hours of experience over at least two years.
 Those who want to become professional appraisers have to work as a low-paid appraiser’s assistants for a couple of years—a difficult hurdle for fresh graduates who are paying off student loans.

 Hiring an Appraiser

 All this said, it is still possible to hire appraisers from firms that specialize in providing commercial real estate valuations to private clients, lending institutions, law firms, and developers.
 The best companies have been providing full-service appraisal and valuation services to multi-industry clients for decades.
-You can count on them for commercial and residential real estate appraisals, as well as valuation of machinery assets, independent business valuations, and even settlement valuations for estates and divorce.
-Choose real estate appraisers that value personalized service.
+You can count on them for commercial and residential real estate appraisals, as well as a valuation of machinery assets, independent business valuations, and even settlement valuations for estates and divorce.
+Choose real estate appraiser that value personalized service.
 They should be committed to providing professional and efficient services.
 The best New Jersey appraisers consistently rank highest in the industry.